UPDATE: Sprint has extended this offer multiple times, and as of May 2018 it is being re-promoted as a "Limited Time Offer."

 Getting Sprint for Free

-You need to sign up at this special Sprint web page - this plan is NOT available in Sprint stores or via their telesales.
+You need to sign up at this special Sprint web page - this plan is NOT available in Sprint stores, though you CAN sign up via Sprint telesales.

 You do have to buy the initial Sprint SIM card for $2.99 (plus $10 for overnight shipping), and there is a $30 activation fee that will be refunded after two months.